pitzcarraldo/reduxible/README.md

 #### Managed Global Variables

 Many universal application samples of React and Redux are using the global variable like `__CLIENT__`, `__SERVER__`.
-But in many cases, global variables are not recommended.
-Because they make it difficult to predict where they defined and hard to maintaining.
+But in common, global variables are not recommended.
+Because they make it difficult to find and maintain.
 So Reduxible contains default configurations that needed in global when initialization.

 #### Avoid the Huge Switch Statement & Calling a same thing with other names

 Commonly large switch statements are considered as the anti-pattern.
 But basic flux/redux patterns are using the switch statement to find actions by type.
 Also, actions are defined and called with camelCase and snake_case, and repeated many times.
 It makes application code too verbose.
-Reduxible provides some [utility functions](#utility-functions) that makes these cases simpler.
+Reduxible provides some [utility functions](#utility-functions) that makes these cases simpler. (or you can also use [redux-actions](https://github.com/acdlite/redux-actions) for same purpose.)

 For detail, see below links.